nfdi4plants/nfdi4plants.github.io/src/content/news/2019-12-09-dataplant-nfdi-application-defended-in-bonn.md

 ---
 date: 2019-12-09
 title: DataPLANT NFDI application defended in Bonn
+preview-text: DataPLANT was initiated by BioDATEN in Baden-Wuerttemberg and DaPLUS of  Kaiserslautern and Jülich to create a NFDI consortium on fundamental plant  research.
+It took part in the next round together with other consortia like  NFDI4AGRI, NFDI4Earth and NFDI4BioDiversity.
 ---

 DataPLANT was initiated by BioDATEN in Baden-Wuerttemberg and DaPLUS of  Kaiserslautern and Jülich to create a NFDI consortium on fundamental plant  research.
 It took part in the next round together with other consortia like  NFDI4AGRI, NFDI4Earth and NFDI4BioDiversity.